fantana21/CppProjectTemplate/README.md

 # CppProjectTemplate

-This is the CppProjectTemplate project.
-It is based on [cmake-init](https://github.com/friendlyanon/cmake-init).
+This is Fantana's CppProjectTemplate.
+It is based on [cmake-init](https://github.com/friendlyanon/cmake-init) and adapted to our needs and preferences.
 The following is a non-exhaustive list of changes.

 - Use PascalCase for C++ and CMake files as well as directories
 - Split up top-level `CMakeLists.txt` to define target properties close to the source